Lava-Pals/bl-unofficial-docs/content/guides/lighting/Lighting with Bakery - GPU Lightmapper.md

 ```

 This should fix the issues demonstrated in the above video.
 There's more that I can explain about this wonderful tool, and by extension, lighting, at a later point.
 This is a good stopping point for now, and should cover everything to my knowledge.

+If you want to contact me with any questions, reach out to me on Discord (@phoondos)